 Photomone: Antsassins

 Welcome to my devlog for the game Photomone: Antsassins.
-As expected, it’s a spin-off for my game Photomone.
+As expected, it’s part of the Photomone Games project.

 While developing that game, I invented some “expansions”, that quickly turned into completely separate ideas that should just be separate games.
 This was the first of them.